NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 - The trinity doctrine doesnt teach that one person manifest in three different modes, facets or aspects.
 That's modalism.
 - The trinity doctrine does not teach that God consists of three parts that together form one God.
 That's partialism.

-# The Trinity in scripture
+# The Trinity in the Bible

 Here is a list of scriptures that harmonize with or prove the trinity doctrine, along with explanations as to what part of the doctrine they touch on.